texhex/BiosSledgehammer/README.md

 * If the file **BIOS-Password.txt** is found, it is checked if the device is already set to use this password.
 The password is not specified directly (clear), but by using a *.bin file name that stores the password encrypted.
 If the passwords differ, the configured *.bin file is read from the [PwdFiles folder](#pwdfiles-folder) and the password is changed.
 See [BIOS Password](#bios-password) for more details.
 * If the file **BIOS-Settings.txt** exists, it is read and each entry is the name of a BIOS setting that needs to be changed.
 Each entry will be executed as a single change in the exact order they are defined; this makes detecting faulty settings (if any) easy.
 See [BIOS Settings](#bios-settings) for more details.

+For both [BIOS Update](#bios-update) and [TPM Update](#tpm-update), BIOS Sledeghammer can change BIOS settings just before an update happens.
+This is often required since both updates will not work if certain BIOS settings are in place.
+Please see [BIOS Settings for BIOS update](#bios-settings-for-bios-update) and [TPM BIOS Settings](#tpm-bios-settings).

 Starting with Windows 10 1703, you can in-place convert from BIOS legacy (MBR) to UEFI boot mode (GPT); this is supported by BIOS Sledgehammer using the parameter ``-ActivateUEFIBoot``.
 This parameter will result in BIOS Sledgehammer only apply the BIOS settings defined in **Activate-UEFIBoot.txt**, which are one or two settings to change the boot mode to UEFI.
 Please see [In-place BIOS to UEFI boot mode conversion](#in-place-bios-to-uefi-boot-mode-conversion) for more details.

 ## Return Code (exit code)